Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="35-file-system-features"></a>
 ## 3.5 FILE SYSTEM FEATURES

 These functions allow you to access the OS file system.
-They are all impure.
+Moste are blocking and impure.

 Floyd uses unix-style paths in all its APIs.
 It will convert these to native paths with accessing the OS.

-fsentry = File System Entry.
+"fsentry" = File System Entry.
 This is a node in the file system's graph of files and directories.
 It can either be a file or a directory.

+If you want to avoid blocking your program while it performs file system calls, make those calls from a separate Floyd process.

-<a id="readtextfile"></a>
+<a id="readtextfile-impure"></a>
-### read\_text\_file()
+### read\_text\_file() impure

 Reads a text file from the file system and returns it as a string.